labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeCluster.md

 An example of what clusters.tsv should look like is provided [here](https://github.com/labgem/PPanGGOLiN/blob/master/testingDataset/clusters.tsv)

+When you provide your clustering, by default, the pangenome will be without sequences for gene families.
+PPanGGOLiN can get the protein sequence of each family and write it in the HDF5 file with the option `--write_sequences`.
+The sequence can be important for some [outputs](./pangenomeAnalyses.md#pan-output).

 ### Defragmentation

 Without performing additional steps, most cloud genes in the pangenome are fragments of 'shell' or 'persistent' genes.
 Therefore, they do not provide informative data on the pangenome's diversity.